32 Best Weekend Getaways From Sydney

 Other activities include stopping for a picnic at Pipers' Creek and hiking the Yacaaba Headland walking trail.
 This scenic hike offers beautiful views of Port Stephens.
 The Mungo walking track is another option for hiking or biking and with several aboriginal sites to see along the way.

-Port Stephens is a coastal town located two and a half hours from Sydney.
+Another of the great short breaks from Sydney is going to Port Stephens, a coastal town located two and a half hours away.
 Along with sandy beaches and ocean views, Port Stephens is known for its sand dunes, a unique feature of this beach town.

 The Stockton Bight Sand Dunes are found in the Worimi Conservation Lands.
 A visit to the dunes will allow you to take part in lots of activities.
 You can go sand duning or quad biking and even ride horses and camels across the desert-like landscape.